syncfusion/blazor-docs/src/inputs/file-upload/file-source.md

 ## Directory upload

-The uploader component allows you to upload all files in the folders to server by using the [DirectoryUpload](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.UploaderModel.html#Syncfusion_Blazor_Inputs_UploaderModel_DirectoryUpload) property.
+The [Blazor File Upload](https://www.syncfusion.com/blazor-components/blazor-file-upload/) component allows you to upload all files in the folders to server by using the [DirectoryUpload](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.UploaderModel.html#Syncfusion_Blazor_Inputs_UploaderModel_DirectoryUpload) property.
 When this property is enabled, the uploader component processes the files by iterating through the files and sub-directories in a directory.
 It allows you to select only folders instead of files to upload.